connectrpc/connect-query-es/README.md

 ### `createUseQueryOptions`

 A non-hook version of `useQuery`.
 This is useful for situations where you want to use `useQuery` but you can't use a hook (for example, in a loop).
 This function instead just returns the options usually passed to `useQuery`.
+Unlike the hook versions, this function returns ONLY the necessary options for `useQuery`.
+Any additional options required will need to be added manually.

 ### `createUseInfiniteQueryOptions`

 A non-hook version of `useInfiniteQuery`.
 This is useful for situations where you want to use `useInfiniteQuery` but you can't use a hook (for example, in a loop).
 This function instead just returns the options usually passed to `useInfiniteQuery`.

-### `createUseSuspenseQueryOptions`

-A non-hook version of `useSuspenseQuery`.
-This is useful for situations where you want to use `useSuspenseQuery` but you can't use a hook (for example, in a loop).
-This function instead just returns the options usually passed to `useSuspenseQuery`.

-### `createUseSuspenseInfiniteQueryOptions`

-A non-hook version of `useSuspenseInfiniteQuery`.
-This is useful for situations where you want to use `useSuspenseInfiniteQuery` but you can't use a hook (for example, in a loop).
-This function instead just returns the options usually passed to `useSuspenseInfiniteQuery`.
+Unlike the hook versions, this function returns ONLY the necessary options for `useInfiniteQuery`.
+Any additional options required will need to be added manually.

 ### `createProtobufSafeUpdater`